dotnet/docs/docs/standard/base-types/composite-formatting.md

 > [!IMPORTANT]
 > Instead of using composite format strings, you can use *interpolated strings* if the language and its version that you're using support them.
 An interpolated string contains *interpolated expressions*.
 Each interpolated expression is resolved with the expression's value and included in the result string when the string is assigned.
 For more information, see [String interpolation (C# Reference)](../../csharp/language-reference/tokens/interpolated.md) and [Interpolated strings (Visual Basic Reference)](../../visual-basic/programming-guide/language-features/strings/interpolated-strings.md).

-The composite formatting feature is supported by the following methods:
+The following methods support the composite formatting feature:

 - <xref:System.String.Format%2A?displayProperty=nameWithType>, which returns a formatted result string.
 - <xref:System.Text.StringBuilder.AppendFormat%2A?displayProperty=nameWithType>, which appends a formatted result string to a <xref:System.Text.StringBuilder> object.